ealker/100-days-of-code/log.md

 **Thoughts**: I really enjoyed looking at [Tobias Ahlin Bjerrome's](https://tobiasahlin.com) tutorials on CSS - it shows how powerful the language can be.
 I also discovered [this cool code pen project](https://codepen.io/juliangarnier/pen/idhuG) which animates a model of the solar system.

 - I learn what [Pseduo-elements](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-elements) are _actually_ for, and how they can be used in animating elements.
 With regards to the hover code in the tutorial that I linked to earlier, the larger pseduo `:after` box element is always "there" on the screen, but the opacity is set to 0, so the user can't see it.
 When the item is "animated" with the `:hover::after` code, the opcaity is set to 1 so the user is able to see the larger box.
+I took this site as a [good reference](https://tobiasahlin.com/demo/animate-box-shadow/).

 - When building sites, I always keep in mind [this article](https://idlewords.com/talks/website_obesity.htm) from Idle Words.
 I think it's important that developers take advantage of the powerful computers where our code is executed - we shouldn't be lazy.
 I'm saying this because animating the gallery items in the way the tutorial outlines is more efficient than just animating the given element's `box-shadow`.